Koromix/rygel/web/koromix.dev/001_index.md

 Find out more on the [page dedicated to libhs](libhs).

+## Meestic

+Meestic is a small utility made to control **the lights of MSI Delta 15 laptop keyboards** on Windows and Linux.
+It provides both a CLI and a system-tray GUI, and can fully replace the official MSI tool (which is not even available for Linux).

+Find out more on the [page dedicated to Meestic](meestic).

 # Other projects

 The projects on this page are provided as-is, and are in **various states of completion**.